 Fruitvale ISD serves students in head start through 12th grade.
 Total enrollment is about 440 with an average daily attendance of approximately 400.
-The teaching staff is made of 22 females and 14 males.
+The teaching staff is made of 23 females and 10 males.
 There are 13 instructional aides and 2 library aides.
-District wide there is one, two nurses, one curriculum director, one speech education director, one certified police officer and two counselors.
+District wide there are two nurses, one curriculum director, one special education director, one instructional coach, one certified police officer and three counselors.
 Campus administration consists of a dean of student services, dean of academic services and 2 secretaries.
 District administration is one superintendent, one business manager, and 2 administrative assistants.